HelloBetafish/bamazon/README.md

 # bamazon

-One Paragraph of project description goes here

 ## Overview

 Bamazon is an Amazon-like storefront using MySQL as database.
-The app uses node.js to take in orders from customers and deplete stock from the store's inventory.
-Users with a Manager or Supervisor roles can update inventory, products, and departments in the database directly from the app.
+The app uses Node.js to take in orders from customers and deplete stock from the store's inventory.
+Users with a Manager or Supervisor role can update inventory, products, and departments in the database directly from the app.
 The app can also track product sales across the store's departments and provide a summary of the highest-grossing departments in the store.

 ### Requirements

 The app is run on Node.js and requires that this be installed on your computer.
-You will also need some node packages.
+You will also need to install a few node packages.
 All the details for the required node packages are stored in the package.json file.
 Use the CLI and type in the code below to install them.

 ```
 npm install